AyushChauhan9389/S3manager/README.md

-# S3Manager - Gallery Management with AWS S3
+# S3Manager - File Management Tool for AWS S3

-S3Manager is a powerful Python application designed to manage your image gallery using Amazon S3 for storage.
-It features database integration and thumbnail generation for efficient image organization and access.
+S3Manager is a powerful Python application designed for efficient file management using Amazon S3 storage.
+It provides a comprehensive set of tools for uploading, downloading, and organizing files in S3 buckets, along with local database integration for improved file tracking and management.

 ## Features

-- Image upload and management with AWS S3
+- File upload and download operations with AWS S3
-- Local database for quick access and metadata storage
+- Local database for quick file metadata access and management
-- Automatic thumbnail generation for optimized gallery browsing
+- Support for various file types and formats
+- Efficient file organization and bucket management
-- Flexible configuration options
+- Flexible configuration options for AWS and local settings
-- Utility functions for enhanced functionality
+- Utility functions for enhanced file operations

 ## Installation